CR96/blog/_topics/advocacy.md

 permalink: /topics/advocacy/

 ---
 Promoting better transit across Michigan.
+Served with chips and a sandwich.